cybertoothca/emberjs-component-dot-to-slash-paths/README.md

 using dot-notation for component and helpers that are nested inside directories.
-This is necessary for your application to work properly with the new Glimmer2 engine beginning in Ember-2.10.  _Feel free to fork this repo; I am by no means a regex-expert, this can probably be done with greater efficiently._
+This is necessary for your application to work properly with the new Glimmer2 engine beginning in Ember-2.10.  _Feel free to fork this repo; I am by no means a regex-expert, this can probably be done with greater efficiency._

 **This script works for me because I made a conscious decision to place my nested components inside a folder that has at least one dash.
 Add to that, none of the